Documentation Index

 })

 The label key must exist in the client’s default labels — otherwise a ValueError is raised.
 The data is sent as a fire-and-forget PUT /v1/context/{key}/{value} request (or written to SQLite in embedded mode).
 Transport errors are logged as warnings and never raise.
-Context is keyed by (label_key, label_value) and upserted — calling set_context again replaces the previous data.
-You can also push context at construction time with the context parameter:

 client = ProvenLogClient(